ycpcs/cs340-fall2016/lectures/lecture17.md

     user=> (eval 'lunch)
     "beans and rice"

+## Preventing evaluation

+Sometimes it's important to *prevent* a form from being evaluated.
+With self-evaluating forms such as numbers and keyword values, there's no need to prevent evaluation since the result of evaluation is the same as the original form.
+However, it is useful to prevent the evaluation of lists and symbols.
+A list is usually evaluated as a special form or a function application, so if you want a literal list, you need to prevent evaluation.
+Similarly, a symbol is usually evaluated as a variable lookup, so if you want a literal symbol, again, you need to prevent evaluation.

+The good news is that Clojure makes it really simple to prevent evaluation through *quoting*:

+    user=> (+ 2 3)
+    5
+    user=> '(+ 2 3)
+    (+ 2 3)
+    user=> +
+    #object[clojure.core$_PLUS_ 0x2bc19629 "clojure.core$_PLUS_@2bc19629"]
+    user=> '+
+    +

+What we're seeing here is:

+1. The text `(+ 2 3)`, which the reader transforms into a list, is evaluated as a function application
+2. In the text `'(+ 2 3)`, the reader interprets the quote (`'`) character as meaning "prevent the evaluation of the next form", which produces a literal list as a result
+3. The text `+`, which the reader transforms into a symbol, is evaluated as a variable lookup, and by default the name "`+`" refers to the built-in "plus" function
+4. In the text `'+`, the quote prevents evaluation, yielding the literal symbol "`+`"

+So, now you know how quoting works and why it's necessary.

+Note that the single quote ("`'`") is a *reader macro* that converts the next expression *expr* into the special form

+> (**quote** *expr*)

+You can use this more verbose way of quoting directly if you want to:

+    user=> (quote (+ 1 2))
+    (+ 1 2)
+    user=> (quote +)
+    +

 # Macros

 So, the way Clojure works is that the reader turns code into data, and the evaluator carries out the computation embodied by the data.